-The other secret: homemade salsa verde
+The other secret to chili verde: homemade salsa verde

 Southwestern Mexican American cuisine often involves some sort of salsa verde or green sauce.
 This basic sauce is made with a variety of green peppers combined with tomatillos.
 Although the tomatillo looks like a small green tomato and is actually member of the same family, it comes from a different plant and has its own unique sweet and sour citrus flavor.
 This Southwestern chili recipe calls for homemade salsa verde, a.k.a green enchilada sauce.
-Combined with smoked and cubed pork butt, the sauce makes a rich and medium hot chili that is a Southwestern classic.
+Combined with smoked and cubed pork butt, the sauce makes a rich and medium hot chili verde that is a Southwestern classic.

 Our Pitmaster Club members post recipes in The Pitmaster Club forum, and occasionally we ask for permission to share the best recipes with the public.
 Here is an outstanding recipe from member ‘ofelles’ adapted for publication by Steve Nelson.